danfuzz/samizdat/doc/samizdat-0-lib/peg.md

 the final input state.
 If `rule` was never found to apply, this yields `[]` and returns the original input.

+#### `@[PegTokenSet: [types*: null]].parse(...)`

+If there is any input available, checks the type of the first input token against the given set of types (map where only the keys matter).
+If the type is found in the set, then yields and consumes the token.
+Otherwise fails, yielding and returning void.

+#### `@[PegTokenSetComplement: [types*: null]].parse(...)`

+If there is any input available, checks the type of the first input token against the given set of types (map where only the keys matter).
+If the type is *not* found in the set, then yields and consumes the token.
+Otherwise fails, yielding and returning void.

 <br><br>
 ### Generic Function Definitions: `Parser` protocol